Akshatabihany/Connecting-Classrooms/README.md

 <hr>

 <h3>Run Locally for Development :hammer_and_wrench:</h3> <br>
-1. Clone this repository.
+1. Clone this repository.<br>
-2. Run npm i in the root directory.
+2. Run npm i in the root directory.<br>
-3 .Run node server.js to start the server.
+3 .Run node server.js to start the server.<br>
-4 .In your browser of choice, go to localhost:3000 to see the website.
+4 .In your browser of choice, go to localhost:3000 to see the website.<br>
 <hr>